 Attachment control toolbar - Team Services & TFS 2017 web portal

-Tip: From Team Services, you can drag and drop files into the attachment area.
+From Team Services, you can drag and drop files into the attachment area.
 From the browse menu, you can multi-select several files and attach within a single action.
 Also, from Team Services and TFS 2017.1 and later versions, you can add attachments to your pull request comments.
-Attachments can be added by drag-and-drop or by browsing.
-For details, see Format comments with markdown, Attachments.
+You can also add attachments in pull request comments by drag-and-drop or by browsing.
+For details, see Syntax support for Markdown files, widgets, and pull request comments, Attachments.